vpsgetcom/mysql-backup-methods/README.md

 time-metrics-tests.txt
 ```

-In short: mysqldump operate in a single thread and for a big databases in production  better go with mysql-sh util or percona xtrabackup (physical backup , not a logical)  - both able to multithread and compress out of the box.
+In short: mysqldump operate in a single thread and for a big databases in production  better go with mysql-sh util or percona xtrabackup  - both able to multithread and compress out of the box. (physical backup techs vs logical mysqldump)

 The suggested way is mysql-sh using util.dump_instance() method.
 But the percona xtrabackup is little bit faster.
 SO if you have 1TB GB DB I suggest you to give a try with percona xtrabackup.